 During the year under review there were no frauds reported by the auditors to theAudit Committee or the Board under Section 143(12) of the Companies Act 2013

 VIGIL MECHANISM / WHISTLE BLOWER POLICY

 Your Company has a vigil mechanism in the form of Whistle Blower Policy (WBP) to dealwith instances of fraud and mismanagement if any.
-The details of the Whistle BlowerPolicy is explained in the Corporate Governance Report and also posted onthe website of the Company.
+The details of the Whistle BlowerPolicy is explained in the Corporate Governance Report and also posted on the website ofthe Company.

 LOANS GUARANTEES AND INVESTMENTS BY COMPANY

 Details of Loans Guarantees and Investments covered under the provisions of Section186 of the Companies Act 2013 are given in the notes to the Financial Statements.

 Your Company has not accepted any deposits from the public falling within the ambit ofSection 73 under chapter V of the Companies Act 2013 and The Companies (Acceptance ofDeposits) Rules 2014.

-RELATED PARTIES TRANSACTIONS
+RELATED PARTY TRANSACTIONS

-I. No significant or material orders were passed by the Regulators or Courts orTribunals which will impact the going concern status and Company'soperations in future. ii.
+i.
+No significant or material orders were passed by the Regulators or Courts orTribunals which will impact the going concern status and Company's operations in future.

-As per the Listing Obligations and Disclosure Requirement) Regulations 2015 aseparate section on corporate governance practices followed by your Company together witha certificate from the Practising Company Secretaries confirming compliance forms anintegral part of this Annual Report.
+As per the SEBI (Listing Obligations and Disclosure Requirement) Regulations 2015 aseparate section on corporate governance practices followed by your Company together witha certificate from the Practising Company Secretaries confirming compliance forms anintegral part of this Annual Report.

 CONSOLIDATED FINANCIAL STATEMENTS

-The Consolidated financial Statements of your Company prepared inaccordance with the Companies (Indian Accounting Standards) Rules 2015 (Ind AS) prescribed under Section 133of the Companies Act 2013 and other recognized accounting practices and policies to theextent applicable and forms part of this Annual Report.
+The Consolidated Financial Statements of your Company prepared in accordance with theCompanies (Indian Accounting Standards) Rules 2015 (Ind AS) prescribed under Section 133of the Companies Act 2013 and other recognized accounting practices and policies to theextent applicable and forms part of this Annual Report.

 CONSERVATION OF ENERGY TECHNOLOGICAL ABSORPTION FOREIGN EXCHANGE EARNINGS AND OUTGO

-The information on conservation of energy technology absorption and foreign exchangeearnings and outgo stipulated under Section 134(3) (m) of the Companies Act 2013 readwith Rule 8 of The Companies (Accounts) Rules 2014 is annexed herewithas "Annexure-D".
+The information on conservation of energy technology absorption and foreign exchangeearnings and outgo stipulated under Section 134(3) (m) of the Companies Act 2013 readwith Rule 8 of The Companies (Accounts) Rules 2014 is annexed herewith as"Annexure-D".

 PARTICULARS OF EMPLOYEES:

-The information required pursuant to Section 197 read with Rule 5 ofThe Companies(Appointment and Remuneneration of Managerial Personnel) Rules 2014 in respect of employeesof the Company is as under:
+The information required pursuant to Section 197 read with Rule 5 of The Companies(Appointment and Remuneration of Managerial Personnel) Rules 2014 in respect of employeesof the Company is as under:

-|(i) The ratio of the remuneration of each director ||Name of the Director ||Ratio |
+|(i) The ratio of the remuneration of each director to the median remuneration of the employees of the Company for the financial year 2020-21 ||Name of the Director ||Ratio |

-| ||Mr. Sudhir Mungase ||12.5:1 |
+| ||Mr. Sudhir Mungase (DIN: 00006754) ||10.20:1 |

-|(ii) Percentage increase in remuneration of each director CEO CFO and CS in the financial year 2018-19. ||Name of the Director & ||% Increase |
+|(ii) Percentage increase in remuneration of each director CEO CFO and CS in the financial year 2020-21. ||Name of the Director & KMPs ||% Increase |

 | ||Mr. Shivaji T Akhade ||Nil |